jublo/codebird-php/README.md

 ### Uploading media to Twitter

+Twitter will accept the following media types, all of which are supported by Codebird:
+- PNG
+- JPEG
+- BMP
+- WebP
+- GIF
+- Animated GIF

 Tweet media can be uploaded in a 2-step process:

 **First** you send each media to Twitter.
 For **images**, it works like this: